Positivity of the CM line bundle for K-stable log Fanos: Proof of the main result

 Assume that

 Then the estimate \autoref{eqn:Estimate_of_F'} implies

-Thus we know by \autoref{eqn:Negativeness} that $F(C,j)(t)$ must be negative in a neighborhood of $t=0$, and we have a positive lower bound on the linear part.
-This gives a condition on $F(C,j)(0)$ that depends on the quadratic part of $F(C,j)$: we apply \autoref{thm:Numerical lemma} with
+To summarize, we know by \autoref{eqn:Negativeness} that $F(C,j)(t)$ must be negative in a neighborhood of $t=0$, and if $F(C,j)(0)$ is small we have a positive lower bound on its first derivative.
+This gives an upper bound on $F(C,j)(0)$.
+Indeed, we apply \autoref{thm:Numerical lemma} with

 and we obtain that $F(C,j)$ takes a strictly positive value on $[0;r_{X,D}/2)$ if